 Destination weddings are the most preferred weddings when it comes to celebrating such an important occasion.
-From sun-soaked beaches to secluded green forests, there is no reason why a couple who love to plan a destination wedding for their D-day.
+From sun-soaked beaches to secluded green forests, there is no reason why a couple loves to plan a destination wedding for their D-day.

 Also Read - The Realities Of Being A Wedding Planner